afragen/faster-updates/readme.txt

 ## Description

 For testing only.
 Only works when updating from update-core.php page.
-[Testing instructions](./testing_instructions.md)
+[Testing instructions](https://github.com/afragen/faster-updates/blob/main/testing_instructions.md)

 Speeds up plugin/theme updates by moving files rather than copying them.
 Reduces the chance of running out of diskspace during updates.
 Lower memory usage reduces the chance of timeouts during updates.

-VirtualBox not supported -- yet??.

 Substitution of move_dir for copy_dir adding more efficiency to the plugin/theme update process.
 This could improve the efficiency and performance for 99+% of users who opt-in and will likely fix #53832, #54166, and #34676.

+### VirtualBox

+VirtualBox being tested.
+If you encounter any problems while using VirtualBox please uncomment the following line in `faster-updates.php`.

+`// shell_exec( 'sync; echo 2 > /proc/sys/vm/drop_caches' );`

 ## Changelog